The Hermite-Taylor Correction Function Method for Embedded Boundary and Maxwell's Interface Problems: Correction Function Method

 We consider the physical domain $\Omega$ to be embedded in a computational domain $\Omega_c = [x_0,x_N]$.
 We then have two CF nodes, one for the left boundary and one for the right boundary.
 For simplicity, we assume that both CF nodes belong to the primal mesh.

-For the $i^{\text{th}}$ CF node at time $t_n$, we define a functional
+For the $q^{\text{th}}$ CF node at time $t_n$, we define a functional

-The first part $\mathcal{G}_i^n$ ensures that the governing equations are approximately fulfilled.
-The second part $\mathcal{B}_i^n$ weakly enforces the boundary conditions.
-The third part $\mathcal{H}_i^n$ weakly enforces the correction functions to match the Hermite solution.
+The first part $\mathcal{G}_q^n$ ensures that the governing equations are approximately fulfilled.
+The second part $\mathcal{B}_q^n$ weakly enforces the boundary conditions.
+The third part $\mathcal{H}_q^n$ weakly enforces the correction functions to match the Hermite solution. { Note that the scaling of each part is determined by a dimensional analysis and is detailed in Remark~\ref{rem:dim_analysis}.}

-Each part of the functional $J_i^n$ is computed over different domains.
-The electromagnetic fields are required to approximately satisfy Maxwell's equations in the local patch of $J_i^n$.
-The space-time domain of the governing equations functional $\mathcal{G}_i^n$ then encloses the $i^{\text{th}}$ CF node, the domains of the boundary functional $\mathcal{B}_i^n$ and the Hermite functional $\mathcal{H}_i^n$.
-The domain of $\mathcal{B}_i^n$ encloses the part of the boundary close to the $i^{\text{th}}$ CF node.
-Finally, the domain of $\mathcal{H}_i^n$ encloses the space-time domains of the closest primal Hermite and dual Hermite nodes to the $i^{\text{th}}$ CF node.
+Each part of the functional $J_q^n$ is computed over different domains.
+The electromagnetic fields are required to approximately satisfy Maxwell's equations in the local patch of $J_q^n$.
+The space-time domain of the governing equations functional $\mathcal{G}_q^n$ then encloses the $q^{\text{th}}$ CF node, the domains of the boundary functional $\mathcal{B}_q^n$ and the Hermite functional $\mathcal{H}_q^n$.
+The domain of $\mathcal{B}_q^n$ encloses the part of the boundary close to the $q^{\text{th}}$ CF node.
+Finally, the domain of $\mathcal{H}_q^n$ encloses the space-time domains of the closest primal Hermite and dual Hermite nodes to the $q^{\text{th}}$ CF node.

-As an example, let us consider that the left boundary is located at $x_{\ell}$ between the dual node $x_{1/2}$ and the primal node $x_1$.
-In this situation, we use the correction function method to update the numerical solution of the electromagnetic fields and their $m$ first derivatives located at the primal CF node $x_1$ at a given time $t_n$.
+{ As an example, let us consider that the left boundary is located at $x_{\ell}$ between the dual node $x_{1/2}$ and the primal node $x_1$, so the zeroth CF node ($q=0$) is associated with $x_1$.} In this situation, we use the correction function method to update the numerical approximation to the electromagnetic fields and their $m$ first derivatives located at the primal CF node $x_1$ at a given time $t_n$.

 The governing equations functional $\mathcal{G}_0^n$ contains the residual of Maxwell's equations and is integrated over the space-time domain $S_0\times[t_{n-1},t_n]$.
 Here the space interval is $S_0 = [x_\ell, x_{5/2}]$.
 The governing equations functional is then given by